Multigrain Bread (1 Regular Slice) and Boiled Egg (1 Medium)

 Stay Hydrated

-Drink a glass of water before your meal.
-This can aid digestion and help manage glucose levels.
+Drink a glass of water before or with your meal.
+Staying hydrated can help maintain stable blood sugar levels.

 Discover